Residential Networking Policies

 Other Applicable Policies

-- Windows, OS X-based systems must be running K-State's managed antivirus software.
+- Windows, OS X-based systems must have the latest critical updates and security patches.
+They also must be running K-State's managed antivirus software.

-- Linux systems must be updated with the appropriate patches for the distribution installed.
+- Linux systems must be updated with the appropriate patches for the distribution installed and running up-to-dateClamAv antivirus software with current definitions.

 Guests and conference residents